 9. But also do not bombard them with texts

-One of the unwritten relationship rules is to ask interesting questions.
+One of the unwritten relationship rules is to ask interesting questions to know them better.
 The key to getting to know another person lies in asking the correct questions.
 You want to know enough about them to determine whether you like them or not, but you also should refrain from getting too personal on initial dates.

 Related Reading: What Not To Do On A First Date – We List 15 Things!

-12. Do not hawk around their social media profiles
+12. Do not watch their social media like a hawk

-Also during conversations, try not to bring up any very old posts or pictures they might have posted.
+Also, during conversations, try not to bring up any very old posts or pictures they might have posted.
 They’ll know about your pre-bedtime online stalking ritual.
 There’s a thin line between freaky and interested.
 Female dating rules dictate not snooping around too much; girls say creepy things on dates every now and then.
 Let’s strive to avoid that.

 13. Keep your phone on DND during the date

-If you have to check your message, make sure to clearly say ‘Excuse me’ before you do to clearly indicate that you know you are stepping out of your polite zone.
+If you have to check your message, make sure to clearly say “excuse me” before you do.
+Clearly indicate that you know you are stepping out of your polite zone.
 No matter who texts or calls you, do not keep a conversation hanging or going while you are glued to your screen.
 I would certainly rank this first in the list of dating rules.

 But know that no matter how well a date goes, nobody is obligated to pay for your share of the date.
-Old-fashioned dating etiquette says the guy has to pay but new-age dating etiquette says the bill should be split or the lady can also pay.
+Old-fashioned dating etiquette says the guy has to pay, but new-age dating etiquette says the bill should be split or the lady can also pay.
 Female dating rules have undergone a major makeover, right?

 15. Do not keep breadcrumbing

-Breadcrumbing is a modern dating term for someone who keeps a potential partner hanging by keeping them on a hook but denying any kind of accountability or clarity.
+Breadcrumbing is a modern dating term for someone who keeps a potential partner hanging by keeping them on a hook but denies any kind of accountability or clarity.
 After a point, you must come clean about your expectations.
 It is NOT cool to lead someone on.

 Do not insinuate any false goals and excite hope in the other person.
-If you are wary of dating them further, honestly communicate your feelings to them instead of leaving them a trail of breadcrumbs to follow you into a potential heartbreak.
+If you are wary of dating them further, honestly communicate your feelings to them instead of leaving a trail of breadcrumbs to follow you into a potential heartbreak.
 Being kind and compassionate is a prerequisite for dating.

-Arriving on time, paying for the lady, holding the door or holding back the chair, are some old fashioned dating etiquette.
+Arriving on time, paying for the lady, holding the door or holding back the chair, are some ground rules for dating.
 In case you are late or need to cancel the date you need to let them know in advance.
-Dropping the lady home is also another old fashioned dating etiquette.
+Dropping the lady home is also old-fashioned dating etiquette.

-That’s actually a million dollar question.
+That’s a million-dollar question.
 The third date is the crucial one.
-After the fifth it’s serious and by the tenth actually you can say you are a couple.
+After the fifth, it’s considered serious and by the tenth actually, you can say you are a couple.